 suggesting that certain aspects of the gospel of Christ failed to transfer

 after the apostles fell asleep.
-Although fortunately we still have the
+Fortunately we still have Scripture in its

-longer a part of church doctrine.
-Somewhere along the line, very early in the Church’s history, the truth was compromised so that Christ can no longer
+purity, suggesting that the problem lies in our doctrines.
+Somewhere along the line, very early in Church history, the truth was compromised so that Christ can no longer

-anoint His believers.
+anoint His believers, simply because we don't believe in such things anymore.
 The anointing simply does not fit with the doctrines we

-currently teach, and for this reason we see very little of God’s anointing
+currently teach, and therefore we see very little of God’s anointing

-among the people of God.
-Paul prophesied this in Act 20-29,30, “I know that
+among the people.
+Paul prophesied this would happen in Act 20-29,30, “I know that

 after my departure savage wolves will come in among you, not sparing the